 SOURCE: RAND analysis of districts' summer 2013 and 2014 attendance data.
 NOTES: The numbers at the top of the bars are numbers of students in that category; percentages reflect proportion of the treatment group in that category.

-RAND RR1557-5.1 daily attendance rate in each of the four summers we studied.
+Students Who Participated Attended an Average of About 75 Percent of the Time daily attendance rate in each of the four summers we studied.
 This average masks differences among districts, where average daily attendance ranged from a low of 60 percent to a high of 80 percent.
 Although districts with the lower rates made substantial efforts to improve attendance from 2011 (the year we began observing these programs) through 2014, their efforts did not have much effect.